 France offers many things from pristine beaches, beautiful chateaux, churches, cathedrals, gorgeous river views, outstanding architecture, most delicious food and wine, home to Mona Lisa painting and Picasso Museum, and many more.

 There are almost 50+ nooks and crannies to explore in France; we have listed 7 places you should not miss while studying in France.

 For centuries, Paris has charmed visitors from the nooks and crannies of the world for its marvelous architecture, blue mists of views, the Latin quarter, lanes full of quaint boutiques, elegant cafes, and many more.
 The world’s fashion capital offers an extravaganza holiday, and every hidden corner flaunts the Bohemian vibes.

-No visit is complete without hundreds of photoshoots at Eiffel Tower.
+No visit is complete without hundreds of photoshoots at the Eiffel Tower.
 The iconic tower, which is the most visited architecture globally, was designed for the Paris Exhibition of 1889 by Alexandre-Gustave Eiffel, which marked the centenary of the French Revolution.

 The third most visit attraction is Cathedral Notre-Dame de Paris which is currently under renovation after a major fire broke out in April 2019.
 The reopening of the Cathedral is expected to take place in 2024.